Priyansh-03/Relationship-Manager/readme.md

 Setting up meetings or reminders based on conversation cues.
 Executing predefined actions like sending birthday greetings, anniversary notes, or periodic check-ins based on the calendar.

+// API USED

+For this project i used Google gemini API key.
+Refer youtube videos or guide for correct integration